-That is really funny since this claim was not made by Spencer, but is a rephrase of an interpretation from something Spencer wrote.
+That is really funny since this claim was not made by Spencer, but is a rephrase of an interpretation of something that Spencer wrote.
 Of course, Spencer will not offer evidence for a claim that the skepticalscience team made up all by themselves.

 The skepticalscience team seems to make a habit of interpreting the arguments of skeptics, in order to fit them into what they want to use it for.
 I have seen them doing that for example in table 1 of the Alice-in-Wonderland paper.
 That table had entries from a skepticalscience webpage, in which they took individual (coherent) arguments of skeptics, generalized them, connected them with another generalized argument and then …

 … came to the conclusion that the arguments of skeptics were mutually incoherent, which the authors of the paper said is a known attribute of conspiracy ideation.
 Apparently not realizing that the incoherence they found came not from the arguments of those skeptics, but was an artifact from the methodology they used to compile those arguments.